designedmind/2017/multiple-drafts-overview.md

 [&lsquo;finding out&rsquo; to &lsquo;filling in&rsquo;](multiple-drafts-dennett-finding-out.html).

-While each these phenomena does indeed reveal something important about consciousness, none of them counts as evidence against a Cartesian "inner presentation" (of sorts), as Dennett's materialist commitments lead him to suggest.
-On the contrary, they reveal the clever implementation tricks required to implement precisely such an abstraction.
-Indeed, in the
+Each these phenomena does indeed reveal something profound about consciousness, but none of them counts as evidence against an "inner presentation", as Dennett's materialist commitments lead him to suggest.
-[last section](multiple-drafts-functional-gateway.html) of this chapter, I make the case that Dennett's Multiple Drafts model of consciousness is, in essence, a theory of how a functional "consciousness gateway" or inner presentation might work.
-I shall argue that there is a "dualism" in how we function, that is to say a kind of inner presentation which is _not_ functionally redundant, but which has an important functional role to play.
+On the contrary, they reveal the clever implementation tricks required to implement something which amounts to an inner presentation, using nothing other than pure mechanism.
+Indeed, in the [last section](multiple-drafts-functional-gateway.html) of this chapter, I make the case that Dennett's Multiple Drafts model of consciousness is, in essence, a theory of how a functional "consciousness gateway" or inner presentation _might actually work_.
+Contra the materialist's intuition, the notion of inner presentation is _not_ functionally redundant, but has an important functional role to play in the generation of evolutionarily useful behaviour.
 Acknowledging the existence of this aspect of our behaviour is key to understanding the puzzle of consciousness.

 - - -